Tunde Owolabi: Career

 On 24 December 2021, Owolabi signed for League of Ireland Premier Division runners up, Dublin club St Patrick's Athletic, who had also just won the 2021 FAI Cup.
 On 11 February 2022, Owolabi made his debut for the club in the 2022 President of Ireland's Cup against Shamrock Rovers at Tallaght Stadium, scoring in the penalty shootout as his side lost 5–4 on penalties after a 1–1 draw.
 His first goal for Pat's came on 25 February 2022 when he came off the bench and pulled a goal back for his side 10 minutes later in a 2–1 defeat against Sligo Rovers at Richmond Park.
 On 23 May 2022, Owolabi scored a hat-trick in a 3–0 win over rivals Bohemians at Richmond Park.
 Owolabi made his first appearance in European football on 21 July 2022 in a 1–1 draw with Slovenian side NŠ Mura in the UEFA Europa Conference League.

 On 10 December 2022, Owolabi signed for Cork City for the 2023 season.

 On 28 December 2023, it was announced that Owolabi had agreed terms with Northern Premier League Premier Division side Macclesfield.

 On 22 June 2024, Owolabi joined National League North side Southport.
 In September 2024, he returned to Radcliffe on a one-year deal.
 In May 2025, he joined Northern Premier League Premier Division side Warrington Rylands.
-In October he returned to one of his former clubs, Stalybridge Celtic, on an initial one month loan.
+In October he returned to one of his former clubs, Stalybridge Celtic, on an initial one-month loan.
 He scored in his first match for the club.

+He then went on an additional loan spell at Leek Town in November 2025 before in February 2026 signing for Hyde United.

+In July 2026 he signed for Flint Town United.